zhangyulin-space/zhangyulin-space.github.io/_posts/2024-07-26-disembodied-vs-embodied.md

 ### ðŸ’¬ Example

-Understanding the word â€œappleâ€?involves accessing a **mental dictionary entry**, not necessarily simulating how it looks, tastes, or smells.
+Understanding the word â€œappleï¿½?involves accessing a **mental dictionary entry**, not necessarily simulating how it looks, tastes, or smells.

 ---